 You're going to go to a concert with your friend.
 Your friend bought the tickets, and now he's giving them to you.
 You want to know how much they cost, so that you can pay him back.
-You ask:
+This is what you ask him.

 What do I owe you?